IBM-Bluemix-Docs/compare-and-comply/tables.md

 # Classifying tables
 {: #understanding_tables}

-You can classify the contents of tables in your [input document](/docs/services/compare-and-comply/formats.html#formats) by using the `POST /v1/tables` method.
+You can classify the contents of tables in your [input document](/docs/services/compare-and-comply?topic=compare-and-comply-formats) by using the `POST /v1/tables` method.
+{: shortdesc}

 In a `bash` shell or equivalent environment such as Cygwin, use the `POST /v1/tables` method to classify the contents of tables in your document.
 The method takes the following input parameters:
   - `version` (**required** `string`): A date in the format `YYYY-MM-DD` that identifies the specific version of the API to use when processing the request.